selego/whitepaper/README.md

 - **Simpler and Cleaner Code:** Each controller method remains focused on a single responsibility, making the code easier to read and maintain.
 - **Improved Debugging:** With each route handling only one type of object, debugging becomes more straightforward.
 - **Better Modularity:** Decoupled logic allows for easier modifications and enhancements in the future without affecting other parts of the code.

-Respecting the principle of "1 POST route, 1 object created" is essential for maintaining a clean, modular, and maintainable codebase.
-It helps in keeping the API design straightforward and the controller logic simple, ultimately leading to better software development practices.

 ### 2.3.
 Consistency in Route Naming